Ilonczai-Andras/Mernoki-szamologep-szakdolgozat/README.md

 ## Usage

 To use the Engineering Calculator, follow these steps:
-1. [Insert usage instructions here once the implementation is complete.]
+The instructions for use can be found in the files.
+On the first page.

 ## Contributing